3D-e-Chem/3D-e-Chem.github.io/BUILD_ON_CHANGE.md

+# On change update setup

+Inspiration for the website is http://twitter.github.io/ or http://hadley.github.io/.
+Problem with those websites is they use the Github API anonymously.
+Which is limited to 60 requests an hour.

+A solution to this is to perform builds when a repo of the Github organization changes.

 Note: Below was never completly tested.

 TODO try zapier instead of ifttt.

 1. Use Github webhooks in repositories to trigger when something changes.
 2. Webhook urls are listened on a IFTT recipe using it's Maker channel (https://github.com/captn3m0/ifttt-webhook)